lex-node/lex_node_cryptoLaw_emporium/autonomous-law-disclosure.md

 For more about autonomous lawyering, please see [link](https://lexnode.substack.com/p/autonomous-lawyering).

+As a personal user of blockchain technologies, I hold BTC, XMR, ETH, STETH, SUSHI, LDO, GTC, ROBOT, FLX, RAI, DAI, USDC, USDT.
+All were bought on the open market, received as cash-equivalent compensation in routine business transactions or received in airdrops, staking or similar open distributions.

-I currently engage in autonomous lawyering in the following communities and have the following economic interests therein:
+I currently engage in autonomous lawyering in the following communities.
+I do <u>not</u> have 'token awards' or other similar incentives from these communities:
-*  the yearn.finance / YFI community (own ~2 YFI and stake various tokens in yearn.finance vaults)
+*  the yearn.fi / YFI community (own ~2 YFI and stake various tokens in yearn.finance vaults)

-I also hold non-immaterial amounts (by portfolio %) of BTC, XMR, ETH, SUSHI, LDO, FLX, RAI & various stablecoins

-I have rights to equity and/or tokens in various projects from my time as a member of MetaCartel Ventures DAO (includes FLX & RARI, which I sometimes tweet about).

-I assume no duty and provide no guarantee of keeping these disclosures up to date, but currently anticipate updating them from time to time to reflect the changes I deem sufficiently material to warrant disclosure.
+*  the SushiSwap community
+*  the curve.fi community
+*  the lido.fi community

+I also sporadically engage in TradLaw representations of various members of the aforementioned communities.

+As General Counsel of Delphi Labs, I have direct or indirect economic interests in the equity and/or tokens of various entities, public projects and pre-public projects.
+Although the details of these holdings are confidential, I note that a number of them involve the Terra Ecosystem.

+From my time as a member of MetaCartel Ventures DAO, I have direct or indirect economic interests in the equity and/or tokens of the below-listed entities or projects (all accumulated prior to ragequit on May 16 2021):
+    Reflexer
+    Zapper
+    Pocket
+    DeFi Dollar
+    Republic Note
+    Niftex
+    Karma
+    Gelato
+    STAKE
+    DAOHaus
+    PoolTogether
+    Boardroom
+    EPNS
+    Reality Cards
+    Overlay
+    BrightID
+    Rarible
+    Potion
+    Opium
+    Defiant
+    Arweave
+    RAC Token
+    Known Origin
+    Chainflip
+    Sky Mavis/Axie Infinity
+    Arbitrum
+    Marble
+    SuperFluid
+    FWB
+    Gitcoin
+    Galleon
+    Opolis
+    Block Art